About the scheme

 Deres Bridge Roundabout casualty reduction improvements (works complete)

 - Resurface roundabout and install new road markings to improve driver discipline

 - Widen the entry and exit lanes on Braintree Road (A131) southern approach to Deres Bridge Roundabout to provide two lanes in each direction.

 - Extension of current bus lane on Chelmer Valley Road (A1016) from Lawn Lane outbound, to Nabbotts Roundabout.

 - Reduce the size of the central roundabout island to allow two circulatory traffic lanes from White Hart Lane (A130) to Essex Regiment Way (A130)

 When will the work take place on Sheepcotes Roundabout?

-Works are expected to start to improve Sheepcotes Roundabout on Monday 23 September 2019.
+Works started Monday 23 September 2019 to improve Sheepcotes Roundabout.
 Please refer to the traffic management arrangements below.